Should I turn my fish tank light off at night? This is a popular question asked by many aquarists. There is a controversy about this topic.

 Can A Light Be Too Bright For Fish?

-Fish are not that much light reliant as aquarium plants are.
+Fish are not that light-reliant as aquarium plants are.
 Still, it is better to mimic a natural environment in the aquarium to create a healthy environment.
 Too bright light can stress fish and make them uncomfortable.

 It can cause overheating of the water as well.
 It is better to avoid too bright lighting for fish unless it is a heavily planted tank.